-"People have long been blaming families and the media, but eating disorders are biological illnesses, and better treatments will come from more biologically-based approaches," Kaye told Scientific American Mind magazine in June 2008.
+"People have long been blaming families and the media, but eating disorders are biological illnesses, and better treatments will come from more biologically based approaches," Kaye told Scientific American Mind magazine in June 2008.

 Signs of anorexia

-Symptoms of anorexia
+Complications of anorexia

 Because food is fuel for the body, restricting food intake can cause drastic changes.
-Major weight loss is the most noticeable, but inside, the body deteriorates quite quickly.
-Malnutrition leads to heart problems, constipation, low blood pressure, osteoporosis, swelling in the arms and legs, abnormal blood counts, loss of menstruation, dehydration and insomnia.
+Major weight loss is the most noticeable change, but inside, the body deteriorates quite quickly.
+Malnutrition leads to heart problems, constipation, low blood pressure, osteoporosis, swelling in the arms and legs, abnormal blood counts, loss of menstruation, dehydration and insomnia, according to theMayo Clinic.

 Anorexia vs. bulimia